7 ways to fight New Zealand weeds organically

 A mouldboard plough turns and buries a layer of topsoil, burying weed seeds so they are unable to germinate.
 Research has shown this type of ploughing also helps the crop to grow as the subsoil allows a lot of water to pass through it, soaking into the topsoil and giving a boost to the developing roots of plants.

-This will mean you’d need a contractor to come in to cultivate and later undersow (undersowing is vastly superior to over-sowing), and you’d need to have any pasture mown to a very short, almost scalped length before attempting to cultivate it.
+This will mean you’d need a contractor to come in to cultivate and later undersow pasture seed (undersowing is vastly superior to over-sowing).

 MOW YOUR THISTLES

-There’s now NZ research which shows mowing Californian thistle at specific times of the year is a great way to kill it off, but mowing off other thistle species makes the plants more palatable to stock if they are allowed to graze the cut-off remains soon after.
+NZ research shows mowing Californian thistle at specific times of the year is a great way to kill it off.
+Mowing off other thistle species makes the plants more palatable to stock if they are allowed to graze the cut-off remains soon after.

 The regime for mowing off Californian thistle is outlined here and here are more great tips on organic control of California thistle from the Biological Husbandry Unit at Lincoln University.